suneric98/Crescendo/README.md

 + Chris: wrote functions to assign genres to songs in each cluster based on genres of artists in cluster; experimented with various labeling methods
 + Angela: Developed understanding of the models used for rank predication.
 Also attended D3 onboarding workshop.

+## Post Break Journal

+### 4/4

++ Eric: made neural network to predict the number of days song stays in top chart

+### 4/11

++ Edited chris' model to predict "grouping" of how long song stays in top chart, didn't get great results

+### 4/18

++ Eric: began flask app for visualizations

+### 4/25

 ### TODO:

 + for line viz add smoothing for jumps in time